 For customers, videos are a new source of knowledge or entertainment (depending on which type of video you’re filming – explainers, interviews, product demos, etc.).
-For company owners, they’re a great tool to appeal to the wide audience, foster trust and develop a strong relationship.
+For company owners, they’re a great tool to appeal to a wide audience, foster trust, and develop a strong relationship.

 How to produce an appealing and profitable video in 4 steps?

 Before you sit down and make the video, there are three main areas you need to pay special attention to.
 And these include: understanding video SEO, choosing the right distribution platform, constructing a video transcript, and creating a clickable thumbnail.

 First off, SEO is necessary for your videos to rank high in Google’s search engine for a certain keyword.